6 minutes read time

 What’s the best way to go about getting staff buy-in when you implement a new visitor management software?

-Implementing a visitor management system can be quite a big change for an organization, particularly for staff who have to change some aspect of their routine (by having to sign-in, or change the way they currently do tasks like inviting someone to a meeting).
+Implementing a visitor management system can be quite a significant change for an organization, particularly for staff who have to change some aspect of their routine (by having to sign-in, or change the way they currently do tasks like inviting someone to a meeting).

 As with the success of any new company tool, it relies on trust and enthusiasm to make it work.
 New tools don’t get taken up when people see them as another hassle to add to their working day, so it’s key to introduce the system in the right way and get the internal buy-in early on.